The campanile of Florence cathedral (Duomo) is a Gothic masterpiece designed by Giotto and is often considered the most beautiful bell tower in Italy.

 The artworks decorate the lower three levels of the tower: the lower band of bas reliefs are in hexagonal frames, the second level of rhomboid reliefs are of marble figures on a blue majolica background, while statues are placed in niches on the third level.
 The higher floors have only the geometric patterns of the colored marble and the fine portal openings for the bells.

-Giotto probably designed many of the reliefs but it is impossible to clearly attribute the actual works.
+Giotto probably designed many of the reliefs but it is impossible to clearly attribute the actual works to specific artists.
 A few were possibly made by Giotto but most are now attributed to Andrea Pisano and his workshop.

 Although the reliefs are clear, modern visitors may struggle to correctly attribute the picture to the specific “art” it is symbolizing (“science” came only much later).
 So with help of Wikipedia and especially the very comprehensive Italian page: